-- 11.1 This Licensing Authority's principles are that it will be guided by the Gambling Commission's Guidance for local authorities and in line with the Regulatory Compliance Code; its own departmental Enforcement Policy and any Primary Authority partnership that may be in place. - 11.2 This Licensing Authority's principles are that enforcement should be: - Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem, and minimise side effects. - 11.3 In line with the Gambling Commission's Guidance for local authorities this Licensing Authority will endeavour to avoid duplication with other regulatory regimes so far as possible. - 11.4 This Licensing Authority has adopted and implemented a risk-based inspection programme, based on: - The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling CommissionThe principles set out in this statement of licensing policy - Intelligence or complaints received - 11.5 The Licensing Authority will take account of the Gambling Commissions' guidance document issued in February 2015 (or subsequent amendments) 'Approach to Test Purchasing' when considering making test purchases at gambling premises. - 11.6 Council officers will use the LLEP Local Authority Assessment Templates as a basis when conducting inspections at gambling premises.
-More information is available on the LLEP website: http://www.llepbizgateway.co.uk/gambling-act-2005/.
+- 11.1 This Licensing Authority's principles are that it will be guided by the Gambling Commission's Guidance for local authorities and in line with the Regulatory Compliance Code; its own departmental Enforcement Policy and any Primary Authority partnership that may be in place. - 11.2 This Licensing Authority's principles are that enforcement should be: - Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly: and - Targeted: regulation should be focused on the problem, and minimise side effects. - 11.3 In line with the Gambling Commission's Guidance for local authorities this Licensing Authority will endeavour to avoid duplication with other regulatory regimes so far as possible. - 11.4 This Licensing Authority has adopted and implemented a risk-based inspection programme, based on: - The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling Commission - The principles set out in this statement of licensing policy - Intelligence or complaints received - 11.5 The Licensing Authority will take account of the Gambling Commissions' guidance document issued in February 2015 (or subsequent amendments) 'Approach to Test Purchasing' when considering making test purchases at gambling premises. - 11.6 Council officers will use the LLEP Local Authority Assessment Templates as a basis when conducting inspections at gambling premises.
+More information is available on the Gambling Commission website.. - 11.7 Whilst this authority has not currently adopted any primary authority agreements with the local businesses in respect of gambling activity, a number of councils have now signed primary authority agreements with some of the largest gambling operators covering the issue of age verification.
+Where such arrangements are in place the Licensing Authority will have regard to the plan agreed between the company and primary authority in developing their own programmes of activity and inspection.
+It is acknowledged that any primary authority relationship will provide a useful mechanism to feedback general concerns about a particular operator, as the primary authority will have regular contact at senior levels with the operator.